Heiner1/AAPS-Wiki-en/How-can-I-help?-[WIP].md

 Pick a small task at first and do your first pull request! :)

-**I've got cash I'd like to donate, how do I do that?**  PayPal: donations@androidaps.org
+**I've got cash I'd like to donate, how do I do that?**  PayPal: donations@androidaps.org **What is the money used for?** The money is NOT payed to anyone for their work!
+It is used to keep the costs for the developers low when organizing meetings.
+We try to be very transparent.
+This is what is currently planned:
+  * European Dev Meetup in Prague end of May 2018:
+    * renting a room plus internet
+    * equipment
+    * food / coffee
+    * in the unlikely case the former will be fully covered and some money remains: travel expenses for those who have to travel a longer distance.
+(Some devs from other continents will attend but are in Europe already at that time, so travel costs will be kept low.)

 **I've got spare equipment, where do I send it?** We are currently collecting <any particular pumps/phones?> to begin distributing them for testing.
 At the end of the process, any leftover equipment will be donated to one of the Pay-it-Forward facebook groups that exist to support the T1 community.
 If you want to donate spare equipment, e-mail developers@androidaps.org and we'll send you an address.